web3goals/-.github/profile/README.md

 ## ⚡ About

-Web3 Goals is an space where a person can get extra social and financial motivation to achieve their own goals.
+Web3 Goals is a space that uses the power of web3 to give any person extra social and financial motivation to achieve their own goals.

 It's not just an app.
 It is a space that is being created to help all of us become better developers, artists, entrepreneurs, athletes, people.